-This step by step diy project is about 8×12 shed plans.
+This step by step diy project is about free 8×12 shed plans.
 I have designed this garden shed, so you can store all your garden tools including that lawn mower.
 The large double doors placed at the front of the shed and the side windows, make it perfect for almost any backyard.
 Take a look over the rest of my woodworking plans, if you want to get more building inspiration.
 Remember that you need to select the site for the shed with attention and that you have to comply with a few legal regulations.
+Premium Plans for this project available in the Shop.

 Projects made from these plans